JazzyJonah/Showcase/README.md

 # Showcase
-A Platform to Express Your True Self To Colleges
+A Platform Built to Express Your True Self To Colleges